JacobRex/dash-prototype/apps/sales-analytics/components/README.md

 # Components

-Dashboard components/patterns shared between apps that aren't in the design system can go here.
+Dashboard components/patterns for Sales Analytics can go here.